awslabs/sockeye/README.md

 This package contains the Sockeye project, a sequence-to-sequence framework for Neural Machine Translation based on Apache MXNet Incubating.
-It implements the well-known encoder-decoder architecture with attention.
+It implements state-of-the-art encoder-decoder architectures, such as
+- Deep Recurrent Neural Networks with Attention [[Bahdanau, '14](https://arxiv.org/abs/1409.0473)]
+- Transformer Models with self-attention [[Vaswani et al, '17](https://arxiv.org/abs/1706.03762)]
+- Fully convolutional sequence-to-sequence models [[Gehring et al, '17](https://arxiv.org/abs/1705.03122)]

 If you are interested in collaborating or have any questions, please submit a pull request or issue.
 You can also send questions to *sockeye-dev-at-amazon-dot-com*.